Portadown relegated after defeat by Dungannon

 Portadown's three-year stay in the Premiership ended as they tasted defeat in a topsy-turvy encounter at Stangmore Park.

-EthanMcGeenodded home from Jordan Jenkins' corner to make it 1-0 at half-time but after the break Paul McElroy tapped in from a yard out to restore parity.
+EthanMcGee nodded home from Jordan Jenkins' corner to make it 1-0 at half-time but after the break Paul McElroy tapped in from a yard out to restore parity.

 Five minutes later, Jenkins latched onto a long ball, before outpacing everyone in midfield, leaving him one-on-one with Jethren Barr and firing into the bottom corner.